-Applicants for TA Grants may submit, at any time, an original and three copies of a detailed letter describing the proposed project, as well as a Forms A, “State Justice Institute Application” (see Appendix B) and Form B, Certificate of State Approval from the State Supreme Court, or its designated agency and Form C, “Project Budget in Tabular Format.”
+Applicants for TA Grants may submit an original and three copies of a detailed letter describing the proposed project, as well as a Form A, “State Justice Institute Application” (see Appendix B) and Form B, Certificate of State Approval from the State Supreme Court, or its designated agency and Form C, “Project Budget in Tabular Format.”
 Letters from regional court associations must be signed by the president of the association.
-The applications received by the first day of the second month in a calendar quarter will be reviewed in the Board meeting for that quarter.

 2. Application Format

 Although there is no prescribed form for the letter, or a minimum or maximum page limit, letters of application should include the following information: